JonathanPham/fluid_simulation-1/README.md

 # Fluid Simulator

-Fluid simulator based on the 2D incompressible Navier-Stokes equations.
-You can find the theoritical framework for the simulation in [1].
+Fluid simulator using finite differences for the 2D incompressible Navier-Stokes equations.
+You can find the theoritical framework for the simulation as well as how to discretize the equations and set BCs in [1].

 ## What is implemented